 What is spiral math?

-Math curriculums today typically use two types of teaching methods: spiral or mastery.
+Math curriculums today typically use one of two types of teaching methods: spiral or mastery.

 - A spiral approach presents a new concept, provides practice on that concept, and then moves to another skill.
 Each skill is reviewed and revisited throughout math levels, always adding to prior learning.